Advertisement

 How long is the wait at Housing Authority of the City of Charleston?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Housing Authority of the City of Charleston depend on demand in Charleston, funding levels, and your priority status.
+With approximately 3,000 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on May 29, 2026 when the RAD list changed from "unknown" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Housing Authority of the City of Charleston directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in South Carolina.
+There are 8 other housing authorities within 100 miles of Housing Authority of the City of Charleston, including Charleston County Housing & Redevelopment Authority (1 mi), Housing Authority of N Charleston (9 mi), Housing Authority of Beaufort (49 mi).
+Applying to multiple PHAs in South Carolina and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in South Carolina.

 How do I contact Housing Authority of the City of Charleston?

 You can reach Housing Authority of the City of Charleston by phone at (843) 720-3970.
 Their office is located at 550 Meeting St, Charleston, SC 29403.
+You can also email them at gbluestein@chacity.org.
 Office hours may vary — call ahead to confirm.

 Housing Authority of the City of Charleston Income Limits